zpainter/iassist/content/about/general-assembly-minutes-2004.md

 The following amendments to the minutes of the 2003 General Assembly were noted:

-5\.
-Should read \"S. Holloway\" rather than Holoway\
+5. Should read "S. Holloway" rather than Holoway
-8.2 Should read \"The committee is no longer active\"\
-9.3 Should read \"The 2005 conference will be held \...\" rather than 2004.
+8.2 Should read "The committee is no longer active" 9.3 Should read "The 2005 conference will be held ..." rather than 2004.

 MOVED to accept minutes as amended.
 Moved: T Trost; seconded: C